graziano-giuliani/CHyM-roff/README.md

     mpirun ./chymroff chymroff.namelist

 Similar consideration as above for the name of the namelist file.
 The output files will be created in the requested output path with the requested naming convention.
 A simple dataset which can be used to verify results is the RivDIS v1.1 available [here](https://doi.org/10.3334/ORNLDAAC/199).
+Example plotting script is in the run directory as *plot.py*

 # Questions?